REO Motor Car Company: Early production

-In 1915, Olds relinquished the title of general manager to his protégé Richard H. Scott, and eight years later he ended his tenure as the company's presidency as well, retaining the position of chairman of the board.

-Perhaps the most famous REO episode was the 1912 Trans-Canada journey.
-Traveling 4,176 mi from Halifax, Nova Scotia, to Vancouver, British Columbia, in a 1912 REO special touring car, mechanic/driver Fonce V. (Jack) Haney and journalist Thomas W. Wilby made the first trip by automobile across Canada (including one short jaunt into northeastern Washington State when the Canadian roads were virtually impassable).
+In 1912 an REO special touring car made a 4,176 mi Trans-Canada trip from Halifax, Nova Scotia, to Vancouver, British Columbia.
+The car, with mechanic/driver Fonce V. (Jack) Haney and journalist Thomas W. Wilby made the first trip by automobile across Canada (including one short jaunt into northeastern Washington State when the Canadian roads were virtually impassable).

+In 1915, Olds relinquished the title of general manager to his protégé Richard H. Scott, and eight years later he also ended his tenure as president, remaining as chairman of the board.

 From 1915 to 1925, under Scott's direction, REO remained profitable.
+The REO Speed Wagon was a light motor truck first introduced in 1915, an ancestor of the pickup truck.
 In 1923, the company sold an early recreational vehicle, called the "Motor Pullman Car".
 Designed by Battle Creek, Michigan, newspaper editor J. H. Brown, the automobile included a drop-down sleeping extension, a built-in gas cooking range, and a refrigerator.

-During 1925, however, Scott, like many of his contemporaries/competitors, began an ambitious expansion program designed to make the company more competitive with other automobile manufacturers by offering cars in different price ranges.
-The failure of this program and the effects of the Great Depression caused such losses that Olds ended his retirement during 1933 and assumed control of REO again, but resigned in 1934.
-During 1936, REO abandoned the manufacture of automobiles to concentrate on trucks.
+In 1925 Scott, like many of his competitors, began an ambitious expansion program designed to make the company more competitive by offering cars in different price ranges.
+The failure of this program and the effects of the Great Depression caused such losses that Olds returned from retirement in 1933 and assumed control, but resigned in 1934.
+In 1936, REO abandoned the manufacture of automobiles to concentrate on trucks.
 In 1935, REO sold 5101 units and in 1936 it was 4227 trucks.
 In 1938, REO sold 2929 units and in 1939 it was 853 trucks.